ariga/atlas/doc/md/guides/postgres/check-constraint.md

 The condition for an expression can be any valid PostgreSQL expression.
 If the condition is not met, the insert or update operation will fail.

-### How to use check constraint in a PostgreSQL schema
+### How to use check constraints in a PostgreSQL schema

 To add a CHECK constraint to an existing table in PostgreSQL, use the `ALTER TABLE` statement: